ibm-cloud-docs/account/access.md

 | Administrator            | Can change object metadata or visibility for private services, and restrict visibility of a public service  |
 {: caption="Table 1.
 Example platform management roles and actions for the catalog" caption-side="top"}

-For more information about assigning access to users, see [Access to account management services](/docs/iam?topic=iam-acctmgmt#acctmgmt).
+For more information about assigning access to users, see [Assigning access to account management services](/docs/iam?topic=iam-account-services).

 ## Confirming your access
 {: #confirm-access}